Firice1269/Firic/README.md

 The `typeof` function takes in one argument and returns its type as a string.

-The `array.__init` function takes in one argument, attempts to convert the argument to a string, and returns an array containing every character of that string.
+The `Array.__init` function takes in one argument, attempts to convert the argument to a string, and returns an array containing every character of that string.

-The `array.contains` function takes in one argument and returns `true` if the array contains the argument (or `false` if it doesn't contain the argument).
+The `Array.contains` function takes in one argument and returns `true` if the array contains the argument (or `false` if it doesn't contain the argument).

+The `Array.copy` function returns a copy of the array.

-The `array.find` function takes in one argument and returns an array containing every index at which that element occurs in the array.
+The `Array.find` function takes in one argument and returns an array containing every index at which that element occurs in the array.

-The `array.insert` function takes in two arguments (the second of which must be a number), the second of which is optional (defaults to `-1`), inserts the first argument into the array at the index equal to the second argument, and returns the resulting array.
+The `Array.insert` function takes in two arguments (the second of which must be a number), the second of which is optional (defaults to `-1`), inserts the first argument into the array at the index equal to the second argument, and returns the resulting array.

+The `Array.length` function returns the length of the array.

-The `array.randelement` function takes in no arguments and returns a random element from the array.
+The `Array.randelement` function takes in no arguments and returns a random element from the array.

-The `array.remove` function takes in one argument (which must be a number), removes the element at the index equal to it from the array, and returns the resulting array.
+The `Array.remove` function takes in one argument (which must be a number), removes the element at the index equal to it from the array, and returns the resulting array.

-The `array.reverse` function takes in no arguments, reverses the order of the elements in the array, and returns the resulting array.
+The `Array.reverse` function takes in no arguments, reverses the order of the elements in the array, and returns the resulting array.

-The `array.sort` function takes in one argument (which must be a boolean), which is optional (defaults to `false`), sorts the array in ascending order (unless the argument is `true`, in which case the array would be sorted in descending order), and returns the resulting array.
+The `Array.sort` function takes in one argument (which must be a boolean), which is optional (defaults to `false`), sorts the array in ascending order (unless the argument is `true`, in which case the array would be sorted in descending order), and returns the resulting array.

-The `boolean.__init` function takes in one argument and returns `true` if the argument is `"true"` or a non-zero number, or returns `false` if the argument is `"false"` or `0`.
+The `bool.__init` function takes in one argument and returns `true` if the argument is `"true"` or a non-zero number, or returns `false` if the argument is `"false"` or `0`.

-The `dictionary.__init` function takes in one argument and, if the argument is an array, for each even index in that array, stores the element at that index as a key inside a dictionary (which is returned when completed), and stores the following element as that key's value.
+The `Dictionary.__init` function takes in one argument and, if the argument is an array, for each even index in that array, stores the element at that index as a key inside a dictionary (which is returned when completed), and stores the following element as that key's value.

-The `dictionary.contains` function takes in one argument and returns `true` if the dictionary contains the argument (or `false` otherwise).
+The `Dictionary.contains` function takes in one argument and returns `true` if the dictionary contains the argument (or `false` otherwise).

+The `Dictionary.copy` function returns a copy of the dictionary.

-The `dictionary.find` function takes in one argument and returns an array containing every key at which that value occurs in the dictionary.
+The `Dictionary.find` function takes in one argument and returns an array containing every key at which that value occurs in the dictionary.

-The `dictionary.insert` function takes in two arguments, inserts the first argument into the dictionary with a key equal to the second argument, and returns the resulting dictionary.
+The `Dictionary.insert` function takes in two arguments, inserts the first argument into the dictionary with a key equal to the second argument, and returns the resulting dictionary.

-The `dictionary.keys` function takes in no arguments and returns an array containing all of the keys of the dictionary.
+The `Dictionary.keys` function takes in no arguments and returns an array containing all of the keys of the dictionary.

+The `Dictionary.length` function returns the length of the dictionary.

-The `dictionary.remove` function takes in one argument, removes the value at the key equal to it from the dictionary, and returns the resulting dictionary.
+The `Dictionary.remove` function takes in one argument, removes the value at the key equal to it from the dictionary, and returns the resulting dictionary.

-The `dictionary.values` function takes in no arguments and returns an array containing all of the values of the dictionary.
+The `Dictionary.values` function takes in no arguments and returns an array containing all of the values of the dictionary.

-The `number.__init` function takes in one argument and returns `1` if the argument is `true`, `0` if the argument is `false`, or a number from a string if the string is able to be parsed as a number.
+The `num.__init` function takes in one argument and returns `1` if the argument is `true`, `0` if the argument is `false`, or a number from a string if the string is able to be parsed as a number.

-The `string.capitalize` function takes in no arguments, makes the first character of each substring (separated by spaces) in the string an uppercase letter (if possible), and returns the resulting string.
+The `str.capitalize` function takes in no arguments, makes the first character of each substring (separated by spaces) in the string an uppercase letter (if possible), and returns the resulting string.

+The `str.copy` function returns a copy of the string.

-The `string.decapitalize` function takes in no arguments, makes the first character of the string a lowercase letter (if possible), and returns the resulting string.
+The `str.decapitalize` function takes in no arguments, makes the first character of the string a lowercase letter (if possible), and returns the resulting string.

-The `string.endswith` function takes in one argument and returns `true` if the string's last character is equal to the argument (or `false` otherwise).
+The `str.endswith` function takes in one argument and returns `true` if the string's last character is equal to the argument (or `false` otherwise).

+The `str.length` function returns the length of the string.

-The `string.lower` function takes in no arguments, makes all characters of the string uppercase letters (if possible), and returns the resulting string.
+The `str.lower` function takes in no arguments, makes all characters of the string uppercase letters (if possible), and returns the resulting string.

-The `string.upper` function takes in no arguments, makes all characters of the string lowercase letters (if possible), and returns the resulting string.
+The `str.upper` function takes in no arguments, makes all characters of the string lowercase letters (if possible), and returns the resulting string.

-The `string.startswith` function takes in one argument and returns `true` if the string's first character is equal to the argument (or `false` otherwise).
+The `str.startswith` function takes in one argument and returns `true` if the string's first character is equal to the argument (or `false` otherwise).

 ### Classes